Sutton Weaver

 Sutton Weaver is a village and civil parish in the unitary authority of Cheshire West and Chester, in the ceremonial county of Cheshire, England.
 It is 2 miles (3.2 km) northeast of Frodsham and 2.5 miles (4 km) south of Runcorn.
-According to the United Kingdom Census 2011, it had a population of 495 and a total land area of 3,198 sq metres (m2) (thousands).
+According to the 2011 United Kingdom census, it had a population of 495 and a total land area of 3,198 sq metres (m2) (thousands).
 The village has 206 Households with some of the main industries of the village being Wholesale and Retail Trade, Human Health and Social Work Activities and Manufacturing; These three sectors alone account for 36.5% of Occupational Share.

 History

 In the 1870s, Sutton Weaver was described as: